studio24/security-principles/operational-security.md

 Cloud hosting services are managed via:

 * Hosting service configuration is managed via [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/).
-* Hosting configuration (without sensitive data) is backed up to a private GitHub repository.
+* Hosting configuration (without sensitive data) is backed up to a private GitHub repository so this can be audited.
 * The hosting environment and updates are tested within a sandbox environment and peer reviewed prior going live.
-* Studio 24 uses software autonomy to manage the hosting environment and all changes can be audited.